 Sometimes you know and the idea is just too scary.
 Sometimes you’ve got inklings and you want to ignore them.

-The idea is, deep down you know the answers to your own questions.
+The idea is, deep down most of us know the answers to your own questions.
 You know what you want to do.
 But you can test your inklings with just a few steps.

 Intuition works off information.
 The more familiar you are with a situation, the more your intuition kicks in.